Resume Summary Examples: Craft a Powerful First Impression

 • Bring your unique selling point, especially if it’s a specialization or a rare skill.
 It will set you apart from other applicants with similar education and experience.
 For example: Experienced UX designer specializing in e-commerce platforms.

 When you have written your resume summary, you may be tempted to click “save” and send it off.
 However, there’s one final thing that you need to do, and that is to proofread it.
-Don’t overlook this step or you could end up harming your chances of job-search success.
+Don’t overlook this step, or you could end up harming your chances of success in your job search.

 • Take a break before you start proofreading.
 It’s useful to step away, even if it’s just for a few minutes.
 That will clear your mind and allow you to get a fresh perspective.